lauraspberry/lauraspberry/README.md

 🌱 At the moment, I’m learning how to transfer my artistic abilities to the digital realm :) check out some of my work [here](https://laurapei.carrd.co/)!

 <!--
+some of the other things I didn't include xd
 👯 Some things I'm proud of:
 * Creating and designing a web application for a [hackathon](https://devpost.com/software/ingrain) that won a prize for best design :sunny:
 * The contribution's I'll make for this year's [Association of Women Engineers](https://awe.berkeley.edu/) as Operations